Merzasphor/MWSE/docs/source/types/tes3fader.md

 # tes3fader

 An object that applies a graphical effect on the screen, such as screen glare or damage coloring.
+For an example of how to set up a custom fader, see [fadersCreated](https://mwse.github.io/MWSE/events/fadersCreated/) event.

 ## Properties